lukedupin/django_json_api/README.md

 # Usage

+All @reqArgs arguments are optional, here is a list of them:

+* get_args - Accepts a string, tuple, or array.
+Key values specified here are ~required~ GET or URL variables.
+* post_args - Accepts a string, tuple, or array.
+Key values specified here are ~required~ POST variables.
+* get_opts - Accepts a string, tuple, or array.
+Key values specified here are ~optional~ GET or URL variables.
+* post_opts - Accepts a string, tuple, or array.
+Key values specified here are ~optional~ POST variables.
+* auth - Accepts boolean True/False or a funciton call.
+If Boolean true, default django authentication is used.
+If a function, the funciton is called passing all arguments, and expects a boolean return (True authenticated, False not)

 Build your url.py exactly the same way you would without @reqArgs.  @reqArgs operates entirely based on the JSON payload.
 The variables loaded in with reqArgs wont overwrite possible variables from url.py.
 Both play together nicely.

+# Examples

 Now inside your app, lets include the helper functions: